Back to All Events

-Join us on 18th February 2026 at 12.00pm for Ffotogallery’s St David’s Day Feminist Library special, featuring artist Kaylee Francis in conversation about her ongoing project, Rough Edges.
-The talk will explore how photography and activism can challenge misrepresentation and support working-class agency.
+Join us on 18th February 2026 at 12.00 noon for Ffotogallery’s St David’s Day Feminist Library special, featuring artist Kaylee Francis in conversation with Zoe Murphy as they discuss how photography and activism can challenge misrepresentation and support working-class agency.

-The Feminist Library is a space to listen, learn and discuss ideas.
+The Feminist Library is a space to listen, discuss and share ideas.

 This event is open to the public, free to attend and is part of an ongoing programme hosted by Ffotogallery.